Note 6: Floor Plan Financing

 (e) any reserves established by the administrative agent from time to time.

-Borrowings under the ABL Facility bears interest at a floating rate, which, at Borrower’s election, could be (a) in the case of U.S. dollar denominated loans, either (i) SOFR plus an applicable margin or (ii) the base rate plus an applicable margin; or (b) in the case of Canadian dollar denominated loans, the Canadian Overnight Repo Rate Average (“CORRA”) rate plus an applicable margin.
+The ABL Amendment changed the rate provisions for Canadian dollar denominated loans from the Canadian dollar offered rate to the term Canadian Overnight Repo Rate Average (the “CORRA” rate), and adds a leverage based step-down to the pricing grid otherwise based on Average Availability (as defined in the ABL Credit Agreement).
+Borrowings under the ABL Facility bears interest at a floating rate, which, at Borrower’s election, could be (a) in the case of U.S. dollar denominated loans, either (i) SOFR plus an applicable margin or (ii) the base rate plus an applicable margin; or (b) in the case of Canadian dollar denominated loans, the CORRA rate plus an applicable margin.
 The applicable margin varies based on Average Availability from (a) with respect to base rate loans, 0.50% to 1.00% and (b) with respect to SOFR loans and CORRA rate loans, 1.50% to 2.00%.
-In addition, there is a leverage based step-down to the pricing grid otherwise based on Average Availability (as defined in the ABL Credit Agreement).
 The ability to draw under the ABL Facility or issue letters of credit thereunder is conditioned upon, among other things, delivery of prior written notice of a borrowing or issuance, as applicable, the ability to reaffirm the representations and warranties contained in the ABL Credit Agreement and the absence of any default or event of default under the ABL Facility.

-The Borrower is required to pay a commitment fee to the lenders under the ABL Facility in respect of the unutilized commitments thereunder at a rate equal to 0.250% per annum based on average daily usage.
+The Borrower is required to pay a commitment fee to the lenders under the ABL Facility in respect of the unutilized commitments thereunder at a rate equal to 0.375% per annum, which may be reduced following the first full fiscal quarter to 0.250% per annum based on average daily usage.
 The Borrower must also pay customary letter of credit and agency fees.

-The balance outstanding under the ABL Facility will be due and payable on August 9, 2029, or, if earlier, the date that is 91 days prior to the maturity date of our existing senior notes or any debt that refinances such existing notes.
+The ABL Amendment extended the date that the balance outstanding under the ABL Facility will be due and payable, from April 1, 2026 to August 9, 2029, or, if earlier, the date that is 91 days prior to the maturity date of our existing senior notes or any debt that refinances such existing notes.
 The Borrower may, at any time and from time to time, prepay, without premium or penalty, any borrowing under the ABL Facility and terminate, or from time to time reduce, the commitments under the ABL Facility.

 The obligations under the ABL Facility are guaranteed by Capitol Investment Merger Sub 2, LLC, the Borrower and each of the Borrower’s existing and future direct and indirect wholly owned domestic restricted subsidiaries, subject to certain exceptions, as well as certain of the Borrower’s material Canadian subsidiaries (the “ABL Guarantors”).
 The obligations under the ABL Facility and the guarantees of those obligations are secured by (subject to certain exceptions): (i) a first priority pledge by each ABL Guarantor of all of the equity interests of restricted subsidiaries directly owned by such ABL Guarantors (limited to 65% of voting capital stock in the case of foreign subsidiaries owned directly by a U.S. subsidiary and subject to certain other exceptions in the case of non-wholly owned subsidiaries) and (ii) a first priority security interest in substantially all of the ABL Guarantors’ present and after-acquired assets (subject to certain exceptions).